In This Article

 Although stomach discomfort is an occasional problem for many people, it’s important to see a doctor if you experience:

-You should contact your doctor or seek emergency medical attention any time you experience severe abdominal pain.
+You should contact your doctor or seek emergency medical attention any time you experience severe pain in your abdomen.

 Know Your DNA Reviews